 I was born and raised in the south San Francisco Bay Area and I’ve lived here my whole life.
 I’m very much a California girl.
 I’m married to the coolest person – Jim Leadbetter.
 He pretty much rocks.
-We have two dogs, Jax, a boxer/cocker/lab mix, and Molly, a pitbull mix.
+We have two dogs, Kora, a pitbull mix, and Molly, a pitbull mix.
 Dogs are pretty much the most amazing creatures on this planet and I couldn’t live without them.
 I’m currently a teacher.
 I’ve taught first grade for four years and fifth grade for four years.
 I recently accepted a position in my school district to be a TOSA (Teacher on Special Assignment).
 Basically I’ll be teaching teachers (TK-5) in my district and helping them to feel prepared and equipped to teach the new CCSS Math, while using our new math curriculum.

 While I have a passion for teaching public education, in the past several years, I knew that I wanted something more.
 That’s when I decided to go back to school to become a Holistic Nutrition Consultant.
 I finished the Nutrition Consultant program through Bauman College in April of 2016.
 But let me back up just a little and explain how I became interested in nutrition in the first place.